pingcap/docs-cn/tiup/tiup-overview.md

     - client: used to connect to a TiDB cluster in a local machine
     - mirrors: used to clone a private mirror from an official mirror
     - cluster: used to deploy a TiDB cluster for production environments
-    - package: used to package a new TiUP component
     - bench: used to stress test the database
     - doc: used to open online document